 Plants get the water they need for photosynthesis through their roots.
-The roots have a type of cell called a root hair cell - these project out from the root into the soil.
+The roots have a type of cell called a root hair cell.
+These root hairs project outward from the root into the soil.
 Roots have a big surface area and thin walls, which allow water to pass through them easily.

-Root cells do not contain chloroplasts, as they are normally in the dark and cannot photosynthesise.
+Root cells do not contain chloroplasts, as they are normally in the dark and cannot photosynthesize.

-Plants need water for other important things such as:
+Plants need water for other vital functions such as: